Final check

 - Realistic and achievable outcomes

-- intended outcomes of the activity are clearly defined, the application explains the way in which each outcome will be achieved, and the methods described for realising each outcome are realistic and well considered.
+- Intended outcomes of the activity are clearly defined, the application explains the way in which each outcome will be achieved, and the methods described for realising each outcome are realistic and well considered.
 The activity outcomes progress

 your broader goals for your practice or development.